Week Three

 Day #21: Final Reflections

-Today we invite you to spend a little time on this final day of the FSNE REC reflecting on how your participation has helped you to think, feel, sense and act differently on this journey of moving from “me to we” and advancing transformative change in communities, food systems and beyond.
+Today, we want to thank you for joining us on this journey to co-create a world that welcomes, celebrates, and values the uniqueness that we each bring.
+We invite you to spend a little time on this final day of the Challenge reflecting on how your participation has helped you to think, feel, sense and act differently as we move from “me to we” in realizing transformative change in communities, food systems and beyond.
 What have you learned?
 What has been affirmed for you?
 What new commitments have surfaced?
-How will you put your commitments into motion?
-What kinds of support do you need?
-Where might you

 -